QADavidCalvo/David-Calvo/README.md

 All the tests run under Java 15 and jUnit 5 with which it's possible to launch the same scenario with different data provided.

 The tests results are generated with Maven Surefire Report, stored in the "allure-results" folder and used to generate an Allure report with more usable info (in a big project this reports can have screenshots, logs, tests suite information, etc.)
-This report is already generated with the real executions, you can download it from the "allure-report" folder and then open it using the command "allure open "{path_of_the_report_files}""

 ##### Project structure